hyphae/apis-build_version_up_system/README.md

 ![キャプチャ](https://user-images.githubusercontent.com/71874910/105286005-d3e5c580-5bf8-11eb-9cb2-73c57a14724e.PNG)

 ## Preparation
+git, maven, groovy, expect and JDK must be installed in advance.
+Refer to the apis-build_version_up_system specifications for preparation of IoT Boards

 ## Installation
-git cloneを実施しソースコード一式をダウンロードするフォルダのパスに英語以外の文字を含まないこと。

-Here is how to install apis-build_version_up_system and clone all of the software needed to build the APIS evaluation environment to each IoT Board.
-git, maven, groovy, expect and JDK must be installed in advance.
+Here is how to use apis-build_version_up_system.
+Do not include any non-English characters in the path of the folder where you will download the source code by git clone.

 ```bash
 $ git clone https://github.com/SonyCSL/apis-build_version_up_system.git